 Distributed tracing, open tracing, transaction tracing. ”Tracing” is an incredibly complex subject and, depending on context, can refer to entirely different things—so what do we mean when we talk about “tracing”?

-Join Erika Arnold, lead architect for New Relic’s distributed tracing project, for a deeper look how her team tackled these complexities while planning for the next generation of tracing at New Relic: an initiative that spanned our entire engineering organisation—from eleven language agents to New Relic’s data ingest tier, through processing and storage to frontend UIs.
+Erika Arnold, lead architect for New Relic’s distributed tracing project, gives us a deeper look into how her team tackled these complexities while planning for the next generation of tracing at New Relic: an initiative that spanned our entire engineering organisation—from eleven language agents to New Relic’s data ingest tier, through processing and storage to frontend UIs.

 The three primary use cases for tracing: analysing, describing and recording transactions—and how our distributed tracing has been designed to support each